Welcome To

 Jo An Sensei, a bald white man wearing black robes with a gold okesa, kisses a brown labrador retriever dog on the nose.

-We are an official affiliate of The Village Zendo in NYC.
+We are an associate temple of The Village Zendo in NYC.
 Our broader lineage is of the White Plum Asanga.
 Jo An Sensei received Dharma Transmission from Enkyo O’Hara Roshi of the Village Zendo.

 We welcome all backgrounds and traditions to practice with us.